Chart Color Schemes

 An assessment of population growth drivers in North Wollongong reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of North Wollongong is estimated at around 2,420 people.
-This reflects an increase from the 2021 Census figure of 2,299 people, marking a growth of 121 individuals (5.3%).
-The change was inferred from AreaSearch's estimation of the resident population as 2,391 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 49 validated new addresses since the Census date.
-This results in a population density ratio of approximately 1,000 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-North Wollongong's growth rate of 5.3% since the 2021 census exceeded that of its SA3 area (4.5%), indicating it as a growth leader in the region.
-The primary driver for this population increase was overseas migration, contributing approximately 94.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of North Wollongong's population is estimated at around 2,420 as of Feb 2026.
+This reflects an increase of 121 people (5.3%) since the 2021 Census, which reported a population of 2,299 people.
+The change is inferred from the resident population of 2,391 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 49 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,000 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+North Wollongong's growth of 5.3% since the 2021 census exceeded the SA3 area's growth of 4.5%, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 94.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, demographic trends suggest exceptional growth for North Wollongong over the period until 2041.
-Based on aggregated SA2-level projections, the suburb is expected to grow by an additional 1,690 persons, reflecting a total increase of 75.2% over these 17 years.
+For any SA2 areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, exceptional growth is predicted over the period, placing the suburb in the top 10 percent of non-metropolitan areas nationally.
+It is expected to grow by 1,542 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 62.5% in total over the 17 years.

 Frequently Asked Questions - Population